Ali Haydar (Syrian army officer)

 Ali Haydar (علي حيدر; 1932 – 5 August 2022), known as the "Father of the Syrian Special Forces", was a Syrian military officer who was the commander of the Syrian Special Forces for 26 years.
 He was a close confidant to President Hafez al-Assad and one of the members of Assad's inner circle.
 Born in the village of Hallet Ara, Haydar was a member of the Ba'ath Party from his youth.
 He was commissioned into the Syrian Army in 1952 after a stint studying at the Homs Military Academy.
 After the Ba'ath Party seized power in a 1963 coup d'état, Haydar was put in charge of Syria's special forces and supported al-Assad in his rise to the presidency.
 During this time he was deployed to Lebanon during their civil war.
 Haydar opposed the 1984 coup d'état attempt led by Rifaat al-Assad, instead remaining loyal to Hafez al-Assad.
 After suffering an aneurysm and leaving his post in 1988, he returned to lead the special forces again in the early 1990s.
 At the time a Major General, he was formally removed from his position and then imprisoned in August 1994, though he was treated well during his brief prison stay and was released without a trial or public humiliation.
 Haydar died in Latakia at the age of 90.

 Early life and family

 Haydar was born in 1932 in the village of Hallet Ara, Jableh District, which was then part of the Alawite State set up by the French administration in Syria.

-It is not quite clear which Alawite tribe Haydar belonged to, and different sources either cite him as being a member of the Khayatin tribe, which is traditionally allied with the Kalbiyya tribe; to which the Assad family belongs. or possibly to the Haddadin tribe, to which Salah Jadid belonged.
+It is not quite clear which Alawite tribe Haydar belonged to, and different sources either cite him as being a member of the Khayatin tribe, which is traditionally allied with the Kalbiyya tribe; to which the Assad family belongs. or possibly to the Haddadin tribe, to which Salah Jadid and Hafez al-Assad's wife Anisa Makhlouf belonged.
+His father was a religious sheikh.
+His uncle, Ahmad Mohammad Haydar, was also a well-known sheikh who advocated for Alawites to abandon superstitions and blend with mainstream Islam.

 He was a childhood friend of Hafez al-Assad.

 Two of his five children married outside the Alawite faith, with his son marrying a Sunni and his daughter marrying a Shiite.